Sunday, January 12, 2025

 Get like me, get like Party Girl

 She stepped out into the locker room hallway.
 Any second, the motion sensors would kick on.
 Any moment.
 A few more steps, and for certain, they would turn on.
 Because they definitely had motion-sensor lights.
-Of course a modern arena would have the motion-sensor lights.
-The motion-sensor lights that this haunted house of a locker room didn't seem to have.
+A modern arena such as this one would have motion-sensor lights.
+The motion-sensor lights that this haunted house of a locker room didn’t seem to have.
+Alicia shivered as she stepped deeper into the darkness, tiptoed to the door leading out into the hallway, and pushed on it.
+She pushed harder, then harder.
+She tried pulling.
+It rattled but wouldn’t budge.
+Same with the other door.

 Scrub the mission.
 Abort.
 Too risky.
 This had gone too far.
 And yet.